kloba/fabric-flight-ai-demo/README.md

 ## Step 6: Power BI – Dashboard

 ### Create Semantic Model:

-- From the Warehouse table `whs-flightdelay-features`, create a semantic model
+- From the Warehouse table `flightdelay-features`, create a semantic model
 - Name it: `sm-flightdelay-prediction`

-The semantic model provides an intuitive, business-friendly layer on top of your data, enabling powerful and interactive analytics within Power BI.
-It simplifies data structures, enhances query performance, and allows end-users to easily create insightful reports and dashboards.
+The semantic model provides a structured layer over your data to simplify building Power BI reports.
+It helps streamline data access, organize fields for analysis, and enable self-service reporting experiences.

 - Use Direct Lake for optimal performance

 ### Auto-Create Report:

-- In the Fabric workspace, locate the **default Power BI semantic model**
+- In the Fabric workspace, locate the **Power BI semantic model `sm-flightdelay-prediction`**
 - Click on the **More menu (…)** next to the model
-- Select **Create report**
-- A blank Power BI canvas opens for editing the report using this semantic model
-- Add visuals as needed (delay rate, airlines, airports, etc.)
+- Select **Auto-create report** — this automatically generates a suggested Power BI report with visuals based on your data model
+- You can edit the layout or keep the default structure
-- Click **Save**, and the report will be saved to the same workspace if you have write access
+- Click **Save** — your report will be saved in the same workspace if you have write access, or in **My Workspace** otherwise

-- If you don’t have permissions, the report will be saved to **My Workspace**
+---

+### What you can learn from this lab

+- How to clean and enrich flight data using Dataflow Gen2 and Copilot.
+- How to build a binary classification model using Copilot in Notebooks.
+- How to identify the most important factors influencing flight delays.
+For example, in this scenario, departure hour (`DEP_HOUR`) had the strongest impact on delays, while other features like distance or route have minimal influence.
+- How to ask natural language questions to your dataset using Data Agent.
+- How to auto-generate a Power BI report in one click using a semantic model.

+All these steps can be conducted without writing a single line of code — this lab shows how you can use Copilot to streamline your analytical work and boost productivity.

+This lab showcases how Microsoft Fabric Copilot helps reduce friction across the full data-to-insight workflow.

 ---